DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Act III Summary.md

 In the process, they’ll obtain multiple reasons to journey to Castle Ravenloft: to recover the *Icon of Ravenloft* to cleanse the Abbot’s corruption in [[Arc K - The Fallen Abbey]]; to rescue the **werewolf** Emil Toranescu in exchange for the *Holy Symbol of Ravenloft* in [[Arc L - The Den of Wolves]]; and to steal the skull of the dragon Argynvost to bring hope to the land once more in [[Arc M - The Dragon's Manor]].

-As the night of the dinner at Ravenloft approaches, Lady Fiona Wachter will also ask the players to investigate a series of grisly murders in [[Arc N - Tales of Vallaki]].
-As they close in on the killer, the players will need to clear Rudolph van Richten’s name—and lift his curse—in order to bring peace once more to Vallaki.

 On the last night before the new moon, the players can dine with Strahd von Zarovich and the members of his court in [[Arc O - Dinner with the Devil]].
 There, they’ll learn that Strahd will be gone from the castle the following night, creating the perfect opportunity to infiltrate the castle in [[Arc P - Ravenloft Heist]].
 Once they have done so, the players must then return to the western valley to purify the Abbot’s soul, defeat the **werewolf** Kiril Stoyanovich, and relight the beacon of Argynvostholt.

 This act ends at dusk on the first night after the players infiltrate Castle Ravenloft in [[Arc P - Ravenloft Heist]].
 However, the players can still complete unresolved arcs from this act even after Act IV begins—assuming, of course, that those arcs are still possible to complete.